blacktraffic/hashcrack/README.md

 # docker version

 Very beta, but you can try docker pull / docker run to invoke this.
 Remember to map your dict folder - the image got too big when I tried to include all the usual dictionary files.
+See https://hub.docker.com/repository/docker/blacktraffic/hashcrack

     docker pull blacktraffic/hashcrack:0.6
     docker run  --gpus all -v ~/dict/:/opt/hashcrack/dict -it "blacktraffic/hashcrack:0.6"